adleroliveira/agent-core/README.md

-# GenAI Agent System
+# AgentCore v0.3 - GenAI Agent Framework

 A flexible Agent abstraction for GenAI-powered agents using Amazon Bedrock, built with Hexagonal Architecture.
+This project provides both a NestJS server and an SDK for creating and interacting with AI agents.

 ## Project Overview

 This project provides a robust framework for building intelligent agents powered by Large Language Models (LLMs) through Amazon Bedrock.
 The system is designed with the following principles:

-- **Interface Flexibility**: Use the agent through REST API, direct calls, or other interfaces
+- **Interface Flexibility**: Use the agent through REST API, direct SDK calls, or other interfaces
 - **Amazon Bedrock Integration**: Seamless integration with Bedrock's features (Claude, Titan, etc.)
 - **State Management**: Flexible conversation and memory management with pluggable storage options
 - **Tool Integration**: Extend agent capabilities with custom tools and functions